ife-love/abimblog-repo/README.md

-# AbimBlog - A simple Website with Blog
+# AbimBlog - A simple Blog Site.
 The name of this project is AbimBlog, a simple WebBlog created with Python(Using it's framework Django), Html, Css and Bootstrap.

 # Table of Contents